oracle/node-oracledb/doc/api.md

 oracledb.Promise = null;
 ```

-If your code uses the promise style in Node 0.10 but you have not
+If your code uses the promise style in Node.js 0.10 but you have not
 installed your own promise library then you will get an error like:

 ```